jerturowetz/notes/install-files.md

 Below are notes regarding my setup of fresh Windows 10 systems for development.

+## Audio device settings

+Be sure whatever internal audio device is set to 48/24 quality

 ## Intel Iris 640: increase video memory size

 Please note this will eat up system RAM for other stuff